SpongeBob Squarepants Logo

 SpongeBob Logo 1999

-The early logo for the franchise was 2D.
+The franchise’s early logo was 2D.
 It consisted of “SpongeBob SquarePants” in yellow, set against a blue cloud-like shape with a dark blue outline.
 If we consider the specifics of the plot, then it was not a cloud but a diffuse drop of water.
 The first word was at the top.
-A custom hand-drawn font with jagged, bouncing letters was used for it.
+A custom hand-drawn font with jagged, bouncing letters was used.
 The second part of the title has been placed in the blue rectangle at the bottom.
 It contained randomly mixed uppercase and lowercase characters with jagged edges.
-The blue “cloud” was not monochromatic: it was crossed by vertical waves of different shades, complemented by a dark blue silhouette of a flower.
+The blue “cloud” was not monochrome: it was crossed by vertical waves of varying shades, complemented by a dark-blue flower silhouette.

 2008 – today